Help center

 What is quantity takeoff?

-To do this, you need to measure and determine values such as:
+To do this, you measure and determine values such as:

-Area: You need to know the size of the areas to be covered with materials, such as floor, wall, or roof areas.
+Area – The size of surfaces to be covered by materials, such as floor, wall, or roof areas.

-Volume: Sometimes, you need to calculate the volume of material to be used, such as concrete, for pouring a foundation or a wall.
+Volume – The amount of a material to be used, such as concrete when pouring a foundation or casting a wall.

-Length: By calculating the total length of something on the drawing, you can determine how many material units are needed to cover a certain distance or area.
-This can include items such as wooden boards, pipes, cables, or wires.
+Length – The total length of an element on the drawing, which tells you how many material units are needed to cover a given distance or surface.
+Common examples include timber boards, pipes, cables, and conduits.

-Dimensions: Consider the dimensions of the materials to be used, such as the length, width, and height of facade panels.
+Dimensions – The specific measurements of the materials involved, such as the length, width, and height of facade panels.

-In Geometra, you work with quantity calculation using the various tools available.
-The values you obtain, for example, by measuring an area, are collected in the properties section on the right side of the calculation view.
+In Geometra, you perform quantity calculations using the tools available in the application.
+The values you obtain — for example by measuring an area — are collected in the properties panel on the right side of the calculation view.

 Markup